AcademySoftwareFoundation/MaterialX/README.md

 ### MaterialX Viewer

-The [MaterialX Viewer](documents/viewer) may be used to directly view MaterialX documents, with the following images being simple examples:
+The [MaterialX Viewer](documents/viewer) leverages shader generation to generate GLSL shaders from MaterialX graphs, rendering the results using the NanoGUI framework.
+Both the standard set of MaterialX nodes and the PBR node set are supported.

 **Figure 1:** Standard Surface Shader with procedural and uniform materials
 <p><img src="/documents/Images/MaterialXView_StandardSurface_01.png" width="1024"></p>